GadgetSeed/gadgetseed/shell/SHELL.md

   9 musicplay         5       657714  64.51
 ```

-The display will continue to refresh until any keys are entered.
+The display will continue to update until you enter any key.

 ### file dir

-Displays a list of files for the storage device.
+Displays a list of files on the storage device.
-Available only if the file system is enabled.
+Only available if the file system is enabled.

 ```
 : file dir